andoniaf/geoguessr-daily-tracker/README.md

 # GeoGuessr Daily Challenge Tracker

-A simple Python script to track your GeoGuessr daily challenge scores and save them to a CSV file.
+A Python package to track your GeoGuessr daily challenge scores and save them to CSV and Google Sheets.

 ## Features

 - Fetches your daily challenge results from GeoGuessr
 - Saves scores and distances for each round
 - Stores results in a CSV file with links to each game
+- Optional Google Sheets integration with formatting
+- Command-line interface for easy tracking
 - Prevents duplicate entries for the same day

 ## Requirements